frejfrej/pr-tree/README.md

 Current version: 1.0

 ## Features
+* Lists all projects from the configuration file in a dropdown selector
-* Lists all pull requests
+* Upon selecting a project, lists all corresponding pull requests
-* Lists all related issues
+* Displays a link to related issues
 * Displays the status of the pull requests alongside the status of related issues
 * Provides initial warnings
     * if the pull request was approved by everyone